zhizhizhizhizhi/tp/docs/UserGuide.md

 Format: `find <GERMAN PHRASE>`

 Examples:
-* `find Tasche` finds the flashcard with the German Phrase 'Tasche'.
+* `find Donnerstag` finds the flashcard with the German Phrase 'Donnerstag'.

     After entering this command, your app should look like this: